Webklex/gogeoip/README.md

-# GeoIP Web API
+# GoGeoIP Web API
-GoGeoIP - a lightweight geoip api written in GO.
-[Live Demo](https://www.gogeoip.com/)
+GoGeoIP - a lightweight web api providing ip intelligence written in GO.
+This software provides an api to get as many information as possible for a given IP address or the current visitor.
+This includes network, system, location and user information.
+A [Live Demo](https://www.gogeoip.com/) is available under [gogeoip.com](https://www.gogeoip.com/).

 [![Releases][ico-release]](https://github.com/Webklex/gogeoip/releases)
 [![Downloads][ico-downloads]](https://github.com/Webklex/gogeoip/releases)